 For cohort 10, I changed the cadence of the classes to one per week to allow for more time to review the materials and work on the practice exercises between live sessions, improved the extra videos for those choosing to take the course self-paced, and added a new section of content to the exit waterfalls section about handling unconverted convertibles (SAFEs and convertible notes) in liquidity distribution calculations.

-Cohorts 11 and 12 in early 2024 followed the same cadence and content as cohort 10, with some changes to the first class around anti-dilution (to help make the topic more approachable), and the testing of an alternate time slot.
+Cohorts 11, 12, and 13 in 2024 followed the same cadence and content as cohort 10, with some changes to the first class around anti-dilution (to help make the topic more approachable), and the testing of an alternate time slot.

 A lot of changes over time, and to me this highlights why I teach: doing the work with thousands of people is how I learn, and every course is an opportunity for me to get better.